mmeyer2k/laravel-sqli-guard/README.md

 # laravel-sqli-reject
-A Laravel security plugin that blocks SQL injection attemps.
+A Laravel security plugin that rejects SQL injection attempts before they can be executed.

 ## Install